ttaylor0416/digitalframeworks.github.io/_posts/2016-06-26-welcome-to-class.md

 Make sure you check out the [syllabus](https://digitalframeworks.github.io/syllabus/).
 The syllabus can and will change as the quarter goes on, but we'll definitely be covering all the topics from the syllabus in roughly the order that's currently there.

-Don't forget to email me a link to some interesting example of data journalism and a few sentences about why you think it's interesting.
+Your homework for Wednesday is to email me a link to some interesting example of data journalism and a few sentences about why you think it's interesting.
+Don't fear, the homework will get harder.

 My own submission for the week is John Oliver's [Debt Buyers](https://www.youtube.com/watch?v=hxUAntt1z2c) segment on Last Week Tonight.
 Oliver's pieces are always impeccably sourced and researched, even when the jokes are a little stupid.
 This one goes further by actually going through the process of setting up a debt-buying company and purchasing a debt portfolio.
+It's a brilliant combination of old school investigative tricks, modern data research, and pure cable tv theater.

 You'll need to sign up for some services before week 2: